Bennotsi-MTG/Doomsday-Codex/articles/correct_play.md

 What is the correct play?

 Probably the information.
 [REASONS]

+`make a point about noticing how always SB out Ct for in a TS and discussion thereof` `Discuss at some point the line of being able to BW for BW for EtW`

 2. Game 2 vs Elves.
 They have Cradle, Cavern, Wirewood and Quirion Ranger in play.
 Dryad Arbor and CT in hand.
 You have an easy opening for a PTT LM pile.